-Homework:
+Homework

 Students are expected to do their best work.
 Assignments will be collected at the beginning of class on their due dates.
 Ten points per day will be deducted on assignments submitted late.
 Class participation activities will not be accepted after their due date and cannot be made up.
 Make back-up copies of all your work.
 Major assignments will not be returned.
-All assignments must be typed, double spaced in 12 point font.
+All written work must be typed.